MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - [Cost accounting in Finance](/dynamics365/finance/cost-accounting/cost-accounting-home-page)
 - [Cost accounting in Supply Chain Management](/dynamics365/finance/cost-accounting/cost-accounting-home-page)
 - [Cost accounting in Business Central](/dynamics365/business-central/finance-manage-cost-accounting)

+### Cost budget

+A cost budget represents a point-in-time snapshot of the estimated cost for the project.
+All actual costs that are incurred on the project, among time, materials, and expenses are compared against the cost budget to track the costs on the project.

 ### Costing methodology